SEND Information report

 How are teachers and other staff helped and trained in order to work successfully with children with SEND?

-The SENCo’s job is to support the class teacher in planning for children with SEN. Mr Whitehead holds a diploma in Special Educational Needs Education at Masters level.
+The SENCo’s job is to support the class teacher in planning for children with SEN. Mr Whitehead and Mrs Jessop hold diplomas in Special Educational Needs Education at Masters level.

 The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEN. This includes whole school training on SEN issues, such as Autism Spectrum Condition (ASC),Speech Language and Communication Needs and Social Emotional and Mental Health support.